risaco/INCLUSIVITY/README.md

-# convo-to-connect
+# Inclusive Diversity - Do You Want to Build a Bracelet
-Slides for tech talk titled Networking Your Way to Your Next Job
+Slides for tech talk titled Inclusive Diversity